OpenHarmony-NET/.github/profile/README_EN.md

 NativeAOT has been adapted for HarmonyOS.
 Currently, it supports the development of native binary libraries (.so) for the OpenHarmony.
 For usage instructions, please refer to: https://github.com/OpenHarmony-NET/OpenHarmony.NET.Runtime

 2. Avalonia
-The page can be rendered, but GPU rendering is not supported yet.
+The page can be rendered.
 Code repository: https://github.com/OpenHarmony-NET/OpenHarmony.Avalonia

 4. Blazor.Hybrid
 The adaptation is complete.
 Feel free to experience it.
 Code repository: https://github.com/OpenHarmony-NET/OpenHarmony.Blazor.Hybrid